vuex-orm/vuex-orm/docs/guide/prologue/what-is-vuex-orm.md

 Notice that Vuex ORM will even generate any missing foreign keys (in this case `user_id`) during the normalization process.

-Now, you can fetch these data using Model's fluent query builder just like ordinally ORM library.
+Now, you can fetch these data using Model's fluent [Query Builder](../data/retrieving.md#query-builder) just like any ordinary ORM library.

 ```js
 // Fetch all posts.